uroesch/pngpetite/README.md

 Processing Results

 The heatmap shows clearly where the biggest differences occur during the processing.
 Notable are they eyes and the background.
-The fur is very similar to the orignial image.
+The fur is very similar to the originial image.

 ##### Original